ComparativeGenomicsToolkit/taffy/README.md

 * is very easy to index, as each column of the alignment is a single line,
 * it supports extensible column annotations.

-The format is composed of a sequence of a header and some columns.
+The format is composed of a header and then a sequence of columns.
 Tokens are separated by white-space.
 The syntax is defined as follows:

     .taf -> header '\n' columns

-    header -> tag_string
+    header -> '#taf' tags

     tag_string -> '#' tags